 - A hobby eg crafting, birdwatching, dancing, musical instrument etc

 - Regular visit to zoo / gym / cinema / theatre / gig / garden centre / gallery / museum

-- Sport or reading the paper in a favourite coffee shop etc
+- Reading the paper in a favourite coffee shop

 - An evening class

 - U3A, The Women’s Institute, Men’s Sheds.
 To find local groups near you that share your interests try Meet Up.

 The only ‘rule’ is that the time invested must be 100% for your benefit alone and that it brings you joy.
 You may get inspiration from your childhood passions.
 Your ‘me time’ need not be in any way productive, but it might be important for you that it is (it is for me).